guangchl/dotfiles/vim/MyVimNote.md

     * /abc search "abc" in the file
         * n      find next match
         * N      find previous match
+        * /abc\c search "abc" in the file and ignore case for this search
     * find in same line
         * fo     find next 'o'
         * Fo     find previous 'o'